tilt-dev/tilt.build/docs/snapshots.md

 ----+----------------+----------+------------------+--------------------
   2 | Mary Miranda   | github   | 1234567          | mmiranda
   ```
-### Q: I'm sometimes seeing 500 errors errors when creating a snapshot.
+### Q: I'm sometimes seeing 500 errors when creating a snapshot.
 Is that expected?
 There's a [known bug](https://github.com/windmilleng/tilt/issues/3194) for larger snapshots.